kemsakurai/1on1-questions/README.ja.md

 ## Job satisfaction
-* Are you happy here?
-What makes you say that?
 * Can you name three things we can do to help so you can enjoy your job more?What is the best accomplishment you had since you are here?
 Do you feel appreciated for it?
-* Do you feel like you're growing in your role?
-What makes you say that?
 * Happiness level, 1 to 10?
 * How are you feeling about the project?
-* How are you feeling about your role?
 * How did that affect you?
 * How did that make you feel?
-* How do you think of your current workload and how are you coping with them?
 * How do you think that least favorite thing affects your overall performance?
 * If you could change what happened, how would you alter it?
 * If you could work on anything for the next month, what would it be?
 What makes you say that?